stripe/veneur/ssf/README.md

 Because we want to:

-* leverage protobuf so we no longer have to write buggy, string-based marshaling and unmarshaling code in clients libraries and server implementations
+* leverage protobuf so we no longer have to write buggy, string-based marshaling and unmarshaling code in client libraries and server implementations
 * benefit from the efficiency of protobuf
-* collect and combine the great ideas from our [inspiration](https://github.com/stripe/veneur/tree/master/ssf#inspiration)
+* collect and combine the great ideas from the [tools that inspired us](https://github.com/stripe/veneur/tree/master/ssf#inspiration)
 * add some of [our own ideas](https://github.com/stripe/veneur/tree/master/ssf#philosophy)

 # Using SSF